 Zoning Bylaw Update

 The existing Zoning Bylaw was originally adopted in 1985 (Zoning Bylaw No. 3510-1985) and has been amended over the years to respond to changes and new community initiatives.
 A Zoning Bylaw specifies land uses, density, siting and size of buildings, and lot area and dimensions of properties for subdivision.
 Zoning regulations are intended to ensure the orderly development of the community and avoid conflicts between incompatible uses.

 On April 9, 2019, staff presented a report on the Draft Zoning Bylaw No. 7600-2019 at Council Workshop.
-A copy of the Staff Report can be found here.
+A copy of the Staff Report can be found here: Workshop Staff Report.

-The Zoning Bylaw Update Open House was held for the Draft Zoning Bylaw at Eric Langton Elementary School from 5:30PM – 8:30PM on June 20, 2019.
-A copy of the Information Boards presented that evening is available here: June 20, 2019 Open House Information Boards
+On June 20, 2019 an Open House was held for the Draft Zoning Bylaw at Eric Langton Elementary School.
+A copy of the Information Boards presented that evening are available here: June 20, 2019 Open House Information Boards.

 Council granted Second Reading on July 28, 2020 to Zoning Bylaw No. 7600-2019.
 A copy of the Staff Report can be found here: Second Reading Staff Report.

 Public Hearing was held on September 15, 2020.

 Council granted Third Reading to Zoning Bylaw No. 7600-2019 on September 29, 2020.